Police-Data-Accessibility-Project/PDAP-Datasets-App/README.md

 ## Getting Started
 1. Clone this repo
+2. If you're working with DoltHub repos, install them in `/databases`.
-2. Have Python, PIP & virtualenv installed
+3. Have Python, PIP & virtualenv installed
-3. Create a venv
+4. Create a venv
     * On windows, you will run `.\\env\Scripts\activate.ps1` or `.\env\Scripts\activate.bat`
     * On *nix, `. ./venv/bin/activate`
    * On windows, you will run `.\\env\Scripts\activate.ps1` or `.\env\Scripts\activate.bat`
    * On *nix, `. ./venv/bin/activate`
-4. In your venv, grab all the requirements: `pip install requirements.txt`
+5. In your venv, grab all the requirements: `pip install requirements.txt`
-5. `cd pdap` and run `python manage.py runserver` to run a local version of the application
+6. `cd pdap` and run `python manage.py runserver` to run a local version of the application

 # Utilities
 Scripts for scrapers and dataset maintenance.